Cape Point + Cape of Good Hope tour review (with Penguins!)

 Boulders Beach

 It’s also a really gorgeous beach in general.
-You’ll need to pay the entrance fee on arrival, which is R190 for international visitors, or R45 for locals.
+You’ll need to pay the entrance fee on arrival, which is R190 for international visitors, or R45 for locals, as this isn’t included in the price of the tour.

 Lunch